 Key points

-• Language learning apps are great for improving your language skills.
+Different apps for language learning are great for improving your language skills.

-• If you are looking for a language learning app that is more academic, Babbel and Rosetta Stone are great options.
+If you are looking for a language learning app that with more academic learning methods, Babbel and Rosetta Stone are great options.

-• For language learners opting for a more personal experience, look into HelloTalk, Busuu, HiNative, Memrise, and LinguaLift.
+For language learners opting for a more personal learning experience, look into HelloTalk, Busuu, HiNative, Memrise, and LinguaLift.

 Headway is the perfect personal growth tool for those looking to learn about language through books.
 This learning app’s vast library of bite-sized content breaks bestselling non-fiction books down into a nutshell.
 Most of the literature on Headway is written in English, so this is a great space to spruce up your grammar and pronunciation!
 Headway also offers audio summaries for anyone who wants to listen and learn on the go.